 This was the most exciting part of the trip for Monkey.
 Once we’d warmed ourselves up, Monkey spotted the entrance to the helm of the boat.
 Before I knew it, the friendly captain had moved a standing box over to the wheel for Monkey to ‘steer’ the ship.
 The guys were fabulous, even letting Monkey believe he was fully in control.
 He was in his element.

 I, however, was still determined to see if I could spot a whale, so bracing myself for the chill factor, I went up on deck to resume my position.
 And it paid off… even though I didn’t get to share the moment with Monkey or hubby, it was sublime to catch the last part of a dive from a Minke whale.
-Unfortunately, it didn’t resurface again but for me, it was enough.
+Unfortunately, it didn’t resurface again but for me, it was enough that I saw one whale in Iceland.

 Before I knew it, we were already approaching the harbour and our trip was drawing to a close.
 I was astounded at how quickly time had passed.
 It was certainly a bracing experience – we were in awe of Megan who had to stay outside on the deck the whole time.
 She was also so knowledgeable, not only about the marine life and seabirds but also about Reykjavik and its rich history.